Fr. William A. Stewart, S.J. Medal for Excellence in Teaching

 Members of the Committee may be substituted in the event of conflicts of interest, including current working or teacher-student relationships, or previous support of the nomination of any of the current year's candidates.

 The Committee reserves the right to withhold the award in any year where nominations do not meet criteria/eligibility standards.
-The deadline for nominations is March 24th, 2017.
+Nominations for 2017 have closed.
+Nominations for 2018 will be accepted in January, 2018.
 We are unable to accept incomplete/late submissions.

 The recipient will be presented with a plaque during Spring Convocation, as well as a $1,500 monetary award during an annual event to celebrate the recipients of the Alumni Association Awards, which is funded equally by the Alumni Association and the Faculty Union.